RTEMS/rtems-docs/c_user/clock_manager.rst

 scheduling algorithm.
 The length of time allocated to each task is known as the quantum or timeslice.

-The system’s timeslice is defined as an integral number of ticks, and is specified in the Configuration Table.
+The system's timeslice is defined as an integral number of ticks, and is specified in the Configuration Table.
 The timeslice is defined for the entire system of tasks, but timeslicing is enabled and disabled on a per task basis.

 The ``rtems_clock_tick``
-directive implements timeslicing by decrementing the running task’s time-remaining counter when both timeslicing and preemption are enabled.
-If the task’s timeslice has expired, then that task will be preempted if there exists a ready task of equal priority.
+directive implements timeslicing by decrementing the running task's time-remaining counter when both timeslicing and preemption are enabled.
+If the task's timeslice has expired, then that task will be preempted if there exists a ready task of equal priority.